codewithmesfin/urCoin/README.md

-# UrCoin Flutter Decentralized App
+# urCoin Flutter Decentralized App

 ## Introduction
 Welcome to the README for our UrCoin Flutter app!
 This document provides essential information to help you understand, set up, and contribute to our UrCoin application.
 Whether you are a developer, tester, or user, this guide will assist you in getting started with our app.